matthewelsom/Project-JekyllStyleguide/README.md

 - Use HMTL/CSS/JS to build a web component, template, etc. (I called these 'patterns')
 - Track the 'maturity' of a pattern - i.e. is it ready to use, or not?
 - Automatically add all patterns into a 'Roadmap'
-- Simple documentation for developers, designers product owners to use
+- Enable simple documentation for developers, designers and product owners to use
-- Build a style guide container or shell that is unobtrusive and easy to visually customize
+- Provide a style guide container or 'shell' that is unobtrusive and easy to visually customize

 ## Help

+To get started using this tool check out these useful pages:

 - Read the [design principles](https://jekyllstyleguide.com/docs/about/02-design-principle.html)
 - Setup and [installation](https://jekyllstyleguide.com/docs/about/01-getting-started.html) info